indietyp/git-102/src/00-theory/00-branches.md

    git push origin <name>/branches
    ```

-10. Wait for everyone to finish the 10th step
+10. Wait for everyone to get to this point

 11. Fetch the changes from the remote repository